Purchases must be approved by Sponsors and PIs as required. See PAFC’s Approvals web page for more information.

 Records retained in UW procurement and financial systems are an important part of purchase documentation.
 UW procurement systems (e.g., PaymentNet, Ariba) are used to record purchases of items or services.
 Information entered into these systems is also used to record transactions in UW accounting systems (FAS and MyFD).
 The following information must be entered into UW systems to document transactions:

-- Budget Number
+- Budget number

-- Object Code
+- Object code

-- Transaction Date
+- Transaction date

-- Transaction Amount
+- Transaction amount

-- Amount Paid - If multiple items or services are being paid for, the receipt must itemize each expense accordingly.
-Taxes, shipping, etc. paid should be listed separately.
+- Amount Paid: If the purchase includes multiple items, the receipt must itemize each expense.
+Taxes, shipping, and other costs should be listed separately.

-Purchases greater than $75
+Purchases Greater Than $75